city_hall

 Contraflow bike lanes are a well-established design tool.
 They have seen decades of use around the U.S., the Boston area, and globally.

-On moderate-volume streets like Boylston Street, we can add contraflow bike lanes with paint and signage.
+On low-volume streets like Eliot Street, we can add contraflow bike lanes with paint and signage.
 The lane is positioned so that bicyclists ride on the right side of the street in the direction they are traveling, just like on two-way streets.

 A photograph of a contraflow bike lane on Mount Hope Street in Roslindale.